sanjay-906/Video-Game-Automation/README.md

 ![output1](https://raw.githubusercontent.com/sanjay-906/Video-Game-Automation/main/Output/output1.png)

-Live object detection from the game
+Live object detection from the game; the left part is game window and the right part is the output

 #### STEP 4: Moving the crosshair and shooting<br>